bcgov/aps-infra-platform/documentation/how-to/sdx-edge-servers.md

       ministry-of-citz newrg
     ```

+=== "Reference"

+    - **API** `PUT /organizations/{org}/runtime-groups/{name}/gateway`

+    Parameters:

+    - `{org}=<your-organization>`
+    - `{name}=<your-runtime-group-name>`

 An assigned Gateway ID will be returned.
 This Gateway can be used to configure
 default routes and controls for this runtime group.

 ## Apply default routes and controls

+You can now call the API to preview and then publish Gateway configuration
+containing the default routing rules for the runtime group.

+For `action=apply` you can specify `dryRun=true` if you want to see what changes
+will be applied without the changes actually being made.

 === "Restish CLI"

-    Help information about the operation to list available runtimes:
+    Help information about the operation to generate and apply Gateway configuration:

     ```sh
     restish sdx generate-config-from-pattern